By Tooth And Claw Dragons

 General Information;

-Aethyrian dragons are a relatively young species of dragons, created by Athyna and Althyon, minor gods of creation and destruction who created the world of Aethyr.
+Aethyrian dragons are a relatively young species, created by Auryelia and Athlryion, former gods of the Celestial and Cosmic dragons who fled Millirand to create the world of Aethyr.
 These Aethyrian dragons are (mainly) western in body type, and are possessed of a single magical affinity that distinctly shapes their appearances.
 Sorted into several different variants based on their magic type (called 'elements' regardless of nature), each has common attributes shared with others of their kind.

 Statistics;